francois-le-ko4la/cv/README.md

 >François MARTI <br />
 >francois (@) le.ko4la.fr

-# PRE-SALE
+# Channel SE

-## PROFESSIONAL STRENGTHS
-- Work with the sales team to understand technical & business requirements, develop selling strategy, design, propose, and close new deals/opportunities with customers
+> Work with CDM to develop the partner strategy<br />
-- Present the company products to clients – POCs / Showcased drivers and value that support the business case for the total cost of ownership to the customer
+> Present the company products to partners – help during POCs / Showcased drivers and value that support the business case<br />
-- Develop and establish strong relationships with strategic clients, prospects and industry partners
+> Develop and establish relationships with strategic partners
-- Keep up-to-date on relevant competitive solutions, products and services

 ## TECHNICAL SKILLS